nilsign/spring-boot-demo-be/README.md

 ## FRONTEND

+On localhost:8080 some JSP pages with brief user information can be found which are severed by a Spring Boot embedded Tomcat.

 An appropriate [Angular frontend client](https://github.com/nilsign/angular-demo-fe) is available within my GitHub account.
+To be able to access most of the implemented features, which are mainly user and role management related, login as a user owning the super admin role.

+  Username: `nilsign`<br>
+  Password: `root`

 ## SETUP